Skip to main content

 In this tutorial, you’ll use the following tools and services:

-• Prometheus & Grafana: Monitoring and observability stack
+• Prometheus and Grafana: Monitoring and observability stack.

 Architecture overview

-• vLLM service: The main inference engine running your language model
+• vLLM service: The main inference engine that runs your language model.

-• Grafana: Provides dashboards for monitoring inference performance
+• Grafana: Provides dashboards that monitor inference performance.

 Prerequisites